• Skip to main content

 Brewing Instructions

 There are two main ways of preparing matcha: koicha (thick) and usucha (thin).
 Koicha is generally prepared with only the highest quality (ceremonial grade) powder.
 I will cover both methods here.
+I also have a complete article on how to make matcha.

 1. Fill the matcha bowl about 1/3 with water to preheat it.
 Place the whisk facing down into the water to get the tips of the prongs wet, but avoid getting water on the handle.
 Set the whisk aside.